jonbstrong/blog/_posts/2015-04-14-beyond-wordpress.markdown

 **Programmers!**

 ###Recommendations
 If using Jekyll for blogging it may be worth using <a href="http://bywordapp.com/" target="blank"> bywordapp.com</a> (or a load of other alternatives) as a text editor which allows you to write drafts in markdown.
-I'm currently using a jekyll theme which incorporates bootstrap which means I can use elements of the design framework I'm most familiar with, including [typography](http://getbootstrap.com/css/#type-body-copy) such as <mark>highlights</mark>, <del>deleted text</del> and so on.
+I'm currently using a jekyll theme which incorporates bootstrap which means I can use elements of the development framework I'm most familiar with, including [typography](http://getbootstrap.com/css/#type-body-copy) such as <mark>highlights</mark>, <del>deleted text</del> and so on.

 ___